ryedin/site/_posts/2016-04-21-scheduled-tasks.md

 ## A practical example

-Let's say you are working on a application that collects analytics on behalf of your users about their customer usage and you want to send a daily update summary to each user.
+Let's say you are working on a application that collects analytics on behalf of your users about their customer usage, and you want to send a daily update summary to each user.

 In this hypothetical example let's assume you alread have a well tested rails app successfully running on Convox.
 If that was the case you would probably have a docker-compose.yml file containing the following process definition